vita-epfl/monoloco/README.md

 # Monoloco

 > We tackle the fundamentally ill-posed problem of 3D human localization from monocular RGB images.
-Driven by the limitation of neural networks outputting point estimates, we address the ambiguity in the task with a new neural network  predicting confidence intervals through a loss function based on the Laplace distribution.
-Our architecture  is a  light-weight feed-forward  neural network which  predicts the 3D  coordinates given 2D human pose.
-The design is particularly well suited for small training data and cross-dataset generalization.
-Our experiments show that (i) we outperform state-of-the art results on KITTI and nuScenes datasets, (ii) even outperform stereo for far-away pedestrians,  and (iii) estimate meaningful confidence intervals.
-We further share insights on our model of uncertainty in case of limited observation and out-of-distribution samples.
+Driven by the limitation of neural networks outputting point estimates, we address the ambiguity in the task by predicting confidence intervals through a loss function based on the Laplace distribution.
+Our architecture is a light-weight feed-forward neural network that predicts 3D locations and corresponding confidence intervals given 2D human poses.
+The design is particularly well suited for small training data, cross-dataset generalization, and real-time applications.
+Our experiments show that we (i) outperform state-of-the-art results on KITTI and nuScenes datasets, (ii) even outperform a stereo-based method for far-away pedestrians, and (iii) estimate meaningful confidence intervals.
+We further share insights on our model of uncertainty in cases of limited observations and out-of-distribution samples.

 ```
 @article{bertoni2019monoloco,